 From 1st Jan 2029 – Mandatory for all FIA sanctioned events

-It is important to note that all FIA 8856-2018 will be the first racewear homologation to carry an expiry date on the label.
-The length of time that any item of racewear will be suitable for use in FIA sanctioned competition will be 10 years.
+It is important to note that FIA 8856-2018 will be the first racewear homologation to carry an expiry date on the label.
+This is the length of time that any item of racewear will be suitable for use in FIA sanctioned competition.
+The expiry will be 10 years from date of manufacture.
 So, if your race suit was manufactured in 2020, the expiry date would be the end of 2030.

 This expiry date, currently, only has relevance for FIA events.
 Race meetings organised by Motorsport UK will continue to allow these suits to be used after this expiry date.
 The same applies to the expiry on older FIA 8856-2000 racewear.
 However, bear in mind that this may be subject to change in future, and we suggest reading the safety note below.